Table of Contents

 4. Is an Honours degree necessary for further study?

-Ans: While an Honours degree is not always a mandatory requirement for pursuing further studies, it can be advantageous when applying for postgraduate programs, especially in competitive fields or for prestigious scholarships.
+Ans: While an Honours degree is not always a mandatory requirement for pursuing further studies, it can be advantageous when applying for postgraduate programmes, especially in competitive fields or for prestigious scholarships.

 5. Can I upgrade my regular degree to an Honours degree?